 Heating and hot water

-Repair category: 1
+Repair category: 2

-Notes No obvious significant defect was noted to the heating system, although this has not been tested.
-It should be appreciated that the hot water cylinder is of an older type and its remaining life span may be limited.
-There is no heater in the bathroom.
+Notes No obvious significant defects noted to the heating system however there are no radiators present to some of the upstairs bedrooms.
+The hot water cylinder is of an older type and its remaining life span may be limited.